Combination Therapy for the Treatment of Diffuse Midline Gliomas (PNOC022)

 • Age 2 to 39 years

-• Participant body weight must be above the minimum necessary for the participant to receive ONC201 (at least 10 kg)
+• Participant body weight must be above the minimum necessary for the participant to receive ONC201 (at least 10 kilograms (kg))

-• From the projected start of scheduled study treatment, the following time periods must have elapsed: At least 7 days after last dose of a biologic agent or beyond time during which adverse events are known to occur for a biologic agent, 5 half-lives from any investigational agent, 4 weeks from cytotoxic therapy (except 23 days for temozolomide and 6 weeks from nitrosoureas), 6 weeks from antibodies, or 4 weeks (or 5 half-lives, whichever is shorter) from other anti-tumor therapies.
+• From the projected start of scheduled study treatment, the following time periods must have elapsed: At least 7 days after last dose of a biologic agent or beyond time during which adverse events are known to occur for a biologic agent, 5 half-lives from any investigational agent, 4 weeks from cytotoxic therapy (except 23 days for temozolomide and 6 weeks from nitrosoureas), 6 weeks from antibodies (21 days for bevacizumab when used for tumor-directed therapy, guidance on use for pseudo-progression is below), or, or 4 weeks (or 5 half-lives, whichever is shorter) from other anti-tumor therapies.

 • Corticosteroids: Participants who are receiving dexamethasone must be on a stable or decreasing dose for at least 3 days prior to baseline magnetic resonance imaging (MRI) scan.